Tips for Finding the Right Tax Accountant

-You'll want an accountant who has experience dealing with tax situations similar to your own.
-If you're being audited, you don’t want someone who has never handled an audit before.
+Find a tax accountant who has experience dealing with tax situations similar to your own.
+You don't want someone who has never handled an audit before if you're being audited.

-- Referrals are your best bet.
+Referrals are often your best bet.
 Ask everyone you can think of for recommendations: family, friends, business owners, financial advisors, and attorneys.
-It can be particularly helpful to ask someone who has a tax situation that's similar to your own.
-If you ask another professional such as a financial advisor or an attorney, explain why you're looking for an accountant and what you want him to do for you.
+Explain why you're looking for an accountant and what you want her to do for you.
 This will help them steer you in the right direction.

-- Enrolled agents have passed rigorous testing and background checks administered by the IRS.
-EAs often specialize and are best for complex tax situations.
+EAs have passed rigorous testing and background checks administered by the IRS.
+They often specialize in certain tax areas and they're best for complex tax situations.
 They can represent you before the IRS if you're dealing with an audit or collections.

-- Certified public accountants have passed the rigorous CPA exam and are licensed by the state in which they work.
-CPAs often specialize in an area specific to accounting.
+CPAs have passed the rigorous CPA exam and they're licensed by the state in which they work.
+They often specialize in areas specific to accounting.
 Some CPAs specialize in tax accounting, but not all CPAs handle tax issues.
 A CPA can also represent you before the IRS if you're dealing with an audit or collections.

-- Tax attorneys are lawyers who have chosen to specialize in tax law.
-They often have a master of laws degree in taxation (an LL.M.) in addition to the required juris doctor (J.D.) degree.
-Attorneys are best at complex legal matters, such as preparing estate tax returns or taking your case before the U.S. Tax Court.
+Tax attorneys are lawyers who specialize in tax law.
+They often have master of law degrees in taxation, in addition to the required juris doctor degree.
+Attorneys are best at complex legal matters such as preparing estate tax returns or taking your case before the U.S. Tax Court.

 Questions to Ask

-Tax professionals are subject to various federal and state regulations.
-Asking these questions can help ensure that you find someone who is experienced and trustworthy.
+Tax professionals are subject to various federal and state regulations, so asking the right questions can help ensure that you find someone who's experienced and trustworthy.

 - What licenses or designations do you have?